 Just as there is a long-term impact of using fossil fuels as the main energy source, there will also be a long-term impact if the world switches to geothermal energy in large numbers.

-Geothermal energy, in simple terms, is a form of energy, mainly heat, that is both stored and generated deep under the surface of the planet.
+Geothermal energy, in simple terms, is a form of energy, mainly heat, that is stored and generated deep under the planet’s surface.

 How Does Geothermal Energy Impact the Environment?